jawj/zapatos-docs/src/index.md

 CREATE UNIQUE INDEX "tagsUniqueIdx" ON "tags"("tag", "bookId");
 ```

-Now, let's say I want to show a list of books, each with its (one) author and (many) associated tags.
+And let's say I want to show a list of books, each with its (one) author and (many) associated tags.
 We could knock up a manual query for this, of course, but [it gets quite hairy](#manual-joins-using-postgres-json-features).
 The `select` shortcut has an option called `lateral` that can nest other `select` queries and do it for us.

 Let's try it: